atkij/coolMathGamesHacks/README.md

 # coolMathGamesHacks
+coolMathGamesHacks has updated.
+Please visit https://j-a-13.github.io/cmg-hacks/update.html for more information.

 Tools to make games for coolmathgames.com full screen or to skip ads.

 To use this create a bookmark with the following url: